Fierce competition in the SEO field is an ever-present challenge for e-entrepreneurs.

 Here are some of the most commonly used Schema Markup types:

-- Article: The 'article' tag is used to tag blog posts, news or other editorial content.
+- Article: The 'article' tag is used to mark blog posts, news or other editorial content.

 - Recipe: The 'recipe' tag is used to mark cooking recipes, with details such as ingredients, preparation instructions and nutritional values.